 Meet Jill Dunlop

-Jill Dunlop is proudly your Member of Provincial Parliament for Simcoe North.
-Jill was born and raised in rural Ontario in the Town of Coldwater with a full appreciation for small community.
-Jill understands that rural Ontario not only feeds our province, but also provides employment opportunity, agri-tourism and economic growth.
-Jill’s passion to support the small business sector and enhance the skilled trades is an important initiative for Simcoe North, strongly believing they serve as the backbone of our economy.
+Jill Dunlop proudly represents Simcoe North as your Member of Provincial Parliament.
+Jill was born and raised in rural Ontario in the Town of Coldwater with a full appreciation for small community and understanding of challenges and opportunities.
+Ontario not only feeds our province, but also provides employment opportunity, agri-tourism and economic growth, all of which Simcoe North embodies.
+Jill’s passion to support the small business sector and farming community, enhance the skilled trades and further develop opportunities is important for Simcoe North, strongly believing they serve as the backbone of our economy.

 It is Jill’s belief that the creation of partnerships between education, employers and their communities is of utmost importance in order to build successes that not only engage our youth, but entice newcomers, and new business to our region.
 Her commitment to listening to and acting on issues of concern from the community members is what will continue to allow Simcoe North to flourish under a government that is aligned with their future.